tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 Note that I normally use the `-git` version locally as it contains the latest bugfixes and features.

-For building the site in production I'm going to create a docker container that can get scheduled on our Nomad cluster using a specific version of Hugo - but that's someting for another post.
+For building the site in production I'm going to create a docker container that can get scheduled on our Nomad cluster using a specific version of Hugo - but that's something for another post.

 Now that we have hugo installed we can create a new site and initialize a git repository for version
 control: